ying-teaching/python/0-installation-setup/vscode-python.md

 - For Windows, follow the [VS Code on Windows](https://code.visualstudio.com/docs/setup/windows) or watch the video [How to Install VS Code 2020](https://youtu.be/7yLXtkSsRKE).
 - For Mac OS, follow the [VS Code on macOS instruction](https://code.visualstudio.com/docs/setup/mac) or watch the video [How to Install VS Code on Mac](https://youtu.be/IATbkNl8qng).

-For Mac OS, it is often easy to run VS Code from the command line, follow the instruction in [launching form the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).
+Programmers often run VS Code from the command line.
+There is an extra step to enable this in Mac OS.
+Please follow the instruction in [launching form the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

 ## Learn VS Code